 “The ability to store the data on EMC storage inside our firewalls was a big deal for us,” Reid explains.
 “We just push the applications out via Microsoft’s System Center Configuration Manager and give each employee the option of how they want to run the client app.”

 The results are powerful.
-Workers can move and share video files in Syncplicity folders without choking email traffic.
-IT staff can store and later share computer images in Syncplicity.
-And, Syncplicity also offers version control and the ability to set editor or read-only versions of a file.
+Workers can move and share video files in Syncplicity by Axway folders without choking email traffic.
+IT staff can store and later share computer images in Syncplicity by Axway.
+And, Syncplicity by Axway also offers version control and the ability to set editor or read-only versions of a file.

 Terri McClure, a senior analyst for the Enterprise Strategy Group, says IT departments were put in a bind when people started using consumer-oriented Software as a Service products such as Dropbox and the free version of Box.